erdoukki/lede-insomnia/README.md

 ./run

 # All adds the plus feeds (node, redis, darkmatter), image builder and node, redis 4, fixes Apache builder
-# All set for the .config. feeds.conf and in the image builder in the repositories.confg
+# All set for the .config. feeds.conf and in the image builder in the repositories.config

-# the default packages http url is http://cdn.corifeus.com/lede/17.01.2
+# the default packages http url is http://cdn.corifeus.com/lede/17.01.3

 # but if you use the appropriate firmware, since a lot is pre-built,
 # adding in new modules, etc, the built will be super fast